Overview

 Other formulations and brands

 Palivizumab (Synagis) is a preventative RSV monoclonal antibody available to high-risk infants and young children under 24 months.
-It is given monthly and is not funded.
+It is given monthly and is funded.
+For more information, including eligibility criteria, see the Starship Guidelines

 Nirsevimab (Beyfortus) is an injectable monoclonal antibody that prevents severe RSV in infants and young children.
 This is not currently approved for use in New Zealand.